Skip to content

 A project management table in Coda with advanced table features like progress meters and voting systems.

 As you can tell, Coda offers more advanced features like voting systems, sliding scales, and progress trackers.
 Need to calculate data?
-With Coda, you can easily add formulas similar to how you would in a spreadsheet app.
+With Coda, you can easily add formulas almost like how you would in a spreadsheet app.
+You can, for example, simply write the names of the columns you'd like to multiply and Coda will automatically translate that into a code.
 Here's a simple example:

 Example of how to add a formula to a table column in Coda.

-Despite recent updates, adding formulas in Notion is still quite complicated and less user-friendly.
+Though Notion has caught up to Coda to an extent in recent updates, adding formulas in Notion is still quite complicated and less user-friendly.
+You'll have to be familiar with programming languages like JavaScript to enter formulas on Notion, as opposed to Coda's natural language input.
 I've tried to do it a few times in the past and given up.

 Notion is more affordable for individual users; Coda is more cost-effective for teams